Emmanuel Rivera Player Props: Diamondbacks vs. Giants

 Emmanuel Rivera At The Plate

-- Rivera will look to extend his five-game hitting streak.
-He's batting .412 with one homer in his last outings.
+- Rivera is batting .313 with one homer during his last games and is on a six-game hitting streak.

+- In 62.7% of his 59 games this season, Rivera has picked up at least one hit.
+He's also had 17 multi-hit games.

-- He has scored in 25 of 58 games this year, and more than once 6 times.
+- He has scored in 25 of 59 games this season, and more than once 6 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.